Syrtis Major quadrangle: Linear ridge networks

 Some crater floors in the Syrtis Major area show elongated ridges in a lattice-like pattern.
 Such patterns are typical of faults and breccia dikes formed as a result of an impact.
 Some have suggested that these linear ridge networks are dikes made up of molten rock; others have advanced the idea that other fluids such as water were involved.
 The ridges are found where there has been enhanced erosion.
 Pictures below show examples of these dikes.
 Water may flow along faults.
 The water often carries minerals that serve to cement rock materials thus making them harder.
 Later when the whole area undergoes erosion the dikes will remain as ridges because they are more resistant to erosion.
 This discovery may be of great importance for future colonization of Mars because these types of faults and breccia dikes on earth are associated with key mineral resources.
 It has been estimated that 25% of the Earth's impacts are connected to mineral production.
 The largest gold deposit on Earth is the Vredefort 300 km diameter impact structure in South Africa.
 Perhaps, when people live on Mars these kinds of areas will be mined as they are on earth.

-Buttes

-Many places on Mars have buttes that are similar to buttes on Earth, such as the famous ones in Monument Valley, Utah.
-Buttes are formed when most of a layer(s) of rocks are removed from an area.
-Buttes usually have a hard, erosion resistant cap rock on the top.
-The cap rock causes the top of a butte to be flat.
-An example of a butte in the Syrtis Major quadrangle is shown below.

-Dunes

-Sand dunes are found all over Mars.
-Often sand dunes will form in low areas, for example on the floor of ancient river valleys.
-Dunes on the floor of Arnus Vallis, an old river valley are visible in a picture below.
-Dunes in valleys on Mars usually lie at right angles to the valley walls.